arFari/VerumBackEnd/README.md

 # Verum Backend API Documentation

 Welcome to the **Verum Backend API** documentation.
-This guide details the API and model used for analyzing bias in news articles.
-The backend leverages two advanced AI models—**roBERTa-base** for classification and **GPT-4 Turbo** for detailed analysis—to determine whether an article is biased or unbiased, along with providing key insights, highlighted biased text segments, and explanations.
+This guide details the Flask-based API and model used for analyzing bias in news articles.
+The backend integrates two powerful AI models—**roBERTa-base** for classification and **GPT-4 Turbo** for detailed analysis—to determine whether an article is biased or unbiased, along with providing key insights, highlighted biased text segments, and explanations.

 ---

 ## Overview

-The Verum Backend API performs bias detection by combining two complementary approaches:
+The Verum Backend API performs bias detection using a dual-model approach:

-- **roBERTa-based Analysis**:
+- **roBERTa-based Analysis**
   A fine-tuned version of the [roBERTa-base](https://huggingface.co/FacebookAI/roberta-base) model is used to classify text as biased or unbiased.

-- **GPT-4 Turbo Analysis**:
+- **GPT-4 Turbo Analysis**
-  The GPT-4 Turbo API is leveraged to deliver:
+  The API leverages the GPT-4 Turbo API to provide:
   - A binary bias indicator.
   - **Keypoints**: Extracted insights from the text.
   - **Biased Text Segments**: Specific parts of the text identified as biased.
-  - **Reason**: A detailed explanation for the bias assessment.
+  - **Reason**: A detailed explanation for the bias determination.

-This dual-model approach ensures a comprehensive evaluation of news articles for bias.
+This combination ensures a comprehensive and accurate analysis of news articles for bias.

 ---